 - Lotion

-I usually use a small pouch or fanny pack to keep it all within reach, especially useful if you’re in the window seat.
-This one is my go-to: Lululemon Dupe
+I usually use a small pouch or crossbody to keep it all within reach (especially if you’re in a window seat).
+This one is my go-to: Lululemon Dupe.

 4. Bring Your Own Snacks

 Airline meals are unpredictable, so I always bring my own.
-I usually pack beef jerky, crackers, pistachios or honey roasted peanuts, a small sandwich, cookies, a Twix bar and sometimes instant coffee, a hydration powder packet.
+I usually pack beef jerky, crackers, pistachios or honey roasted peanuts, a small sandwich, cookies, a Twix bar, and sometimes instant coffee plus a hydration powder packet.
 It keeps me full and saves money.
-I portion everything into ziplock bags from Dollar Tree.
+I portion everything into Ziploc bags from Dollar Tree.

-If I have lounge access, I’ll grab a few extra snacks there too—just another reason to always carry a few clean ziplock bags in your carry-on.
+If I have lounge access, I’ll grab a few extra snacks there too — just another reason to always carry a couple clean Ziploc bags in your carry-on.

 5. Dress in Layers

 Cabin temps can be unpredictable, so wear breathable layers like light pants, a long sleeve, and a hoodie or scarf.
-For red-eyes, go comfy; for short flights, I usually throw on baggy jeans.
+For red-eyes, I go comfy; for shorter flights, I’ll throw on baggy jeans.

 6. Download Entertainment Ahead of Time